Skip to content Accessibility statement

 Work experience and internships

-- Civil Service Fast Stream summer diversity internships are sometimes offered to students from under-represented groups, before your final year, or at the end of your degree course - this scheme is currently under review (2024)
+• Civil Service Fast Stream summer internships are for students from lower socio-economic backgrounds, before your final year, or at the end of your degree course

 Recruitment into this sector takes place year-round, as needs arise.
 However, the main recruitment period for the Civil Service Fast Stream is usually early September to the end of October, sometimes with a second round in the spring.